Luce Line State Trail in transition

 Efforts are being made by the city to entice visitors to the lakefront promenade, parks, and the downtown areas of Winsted from those Luce Line entry points.

-A paved city trail through town, along the north side of Main Avenue, where pedestrians previously had to use the street, was completed in 2010.
+A paved city trail along the north side of Main Avenue, where pedestrians previously had to use the street, was completed in 2010.
 Although the path doesn’t connect the gap in the trail, it’s one of the city’s efforts to provide a safe walkway through town for trail users.

 The Luce Line Trail entry on the west side of Winsted is south of the Cenex Winsted Farmer’s Co-op, on the west side of McLeod County Road 1.

-Other council and community members also voiced their support, stating that the paving the trail will not only provide recreational value, but also bring business to the area.
+Council and community members also voiced their support, stating that the paving the trail will not only provide recreational value, but also bring business to the area.

 The estimated cost to complete 23 miles of the Luce Line (from Winsted to Hutchinson) is $3.5 million.
 Hutchinson is committing $750,000, and McLeod County is contributing $500,000.
-The Minnesota Department of Natural Resources agreed to an initial contribution of $500,000 in 2013, and plans to make the Luce Line a top funding priority for 2014.
+The Minnesota Department of Natural Resources (DNR) agreed to an initial contribution of $500,000 in 2013, and plans to make the Luce Line a top funding priority for 2014.

 By funding just over half of the project with local and state resources, the trail is more likely to receive state bonding funds for the remaining $1.6 million, according to supporters.